Sean Kirst: Young photographer captures irreplaceable art deco peaks of Buffalo and beyond

 Support Local Journalism

-Even so, Houser and Hytha still maintain that in the sheer aspiration and imagination of their builders, those buildings speak to the future, now.
+Even so, Houser and Hytha still maintain that in the sheer aspiration and imagination of their designers, those buildings speak to the future, now.

 “They capture the spirit of an era of optimism, of modernism,” Houser said.
 In 2020, he wrote a book detailing his reverence for American skyscrapers and the stories behind them: “MultiStories: 55 Antique Skyscrapers & the Business Tycoons Who Built Them.”